Multidisciplinary, Interdisciplinary, or Transdisciplinary?

 - sharing tasks relating to a patient

-- undertaking activities with a patients that are usually undertaken by someone from another profession
+- undertaking activities with a patient that someone from another profession usually undertakes

 - sharing knowledge and skills

-- team members teach other their unique expertise and learn from other professions
+- team members teach others their unique expertise and learn from other professions

 - sharing responsibilities

-- team members are able to take on any and all team-level roles – initial assessments, running planning meetings etc
+- team members can take on any team-level roles – initial assessments, running planning meetings etc

 - sharing resources